List of New York City Subway yards: Linden Shops

 Linden Shops is a track shop, where track switches and other components are assembled.
 It has track connections to the IRT New Lots Line and the BMT Canarsie Line, but no third rail, restricting the facility to diesel-powered trains only.
 There is also a track connection to the Long Island Rail Road's Bay Ridge Branch.
 This connection is one of two from the subway to the mainline United States rail network (the connection between the BMT West End Line and the South Brooklyn Railway is the other).

 Clifton Yard

 The Clifton Yard is the sole yard on the Staten Island Railway, and is located next to the Clifton station.
 Heavy maintenance of equipment is performed at the Clifton Yard.
-As there is no connection from the passenger portion of the Staten Island Railway to the mainline U.S. railroad network or the subway, the only remaining R44 subway cars on the Staten Island Railway must be trucked over the Verrazano-Narrows Bridge to Coney Island Yard if they need maintenance that Clifton Yard cannot perform.
+As there is no connection from the passenger portion of the Staten Island Railway to the mainline U.S. railroad network or the subway, the R211Ss that run on the Staten Island Railway must be trucked over the Verrazzano-Narrows Bridge to Coney Island Yard if they need maintenance that Clifton Yard cannot perform.
 Additional storage for revenue trains is located adjacent to the Tottenville station at the south end of the line, while maintenance of non-revenue trains is performed at a Maintenance of Way shop near the Tompkinsville station.

+On December 7, 2022, the yard's rebuilt maintenance shop was completed.
+It had undergone major damage following Superstorm Sandy in 2012.
+The new 93,220 square-foot facility also included offices and support buildings.
+The shop was built with four tracks for cleaning, repairs and inspections.
+An overhead lifting system was installed to enable roof-mounted air conditioning units to be replaced.
+The new shop was constructed to withstand a three-foot storm surge and winds up to 110 miles per hour (a Category 2 hurricane).
+As part of the project, switches and tracks were reconfigured, utilities and traction power equipment were relocated, existing systems, including underground diesel, were removed, asbestos and lead abatement work took place, and underground storage tanks for fuel were removed.
+The $165 million project was funded by the Federal Transit Administration.